openframeworks/ofBook/02_cplusplus_basics/chapter_unabridged.md

 answer = 42;
 ```

 In this case, there is a moment after you declare that variable when its answer may be unpredictable and glitchy because in C (unlike Java), fresh variables are not set to zero for free - you need to do it.
-Instead, the variable is occupied with what ever old computer memory happens to be sitting there at the time. **[MH: You haven't mentioned memory yet, so this might not make sense to all readers]** So, unless you intend to make glitch art, please always initialize your variable to some number upon declaring it, even if that number is zero.
+If you don't, the variable can come up with unpredictable values - computer memory refuse from the past.
+So, unless you intend to make glitch art, please always initialize your variable to some number upon declaring it, even if that number is zero.

 ### Naming your variable